Road to Germany: Plot

-While the neighbors are watching the Oscars at the Griffins' house, Mort needs to use the bathroom so desperately that he runs into what he thinks is a portable toilet in Stewie's room.
+While the neighbors are watching the Oscars at the Griffins' house, Mort needs to use the bathroom so desperately after taking laxatives that he runs into what he thinks is a portable toilet in Stewie's room.
 Instead, it turns out to be Stewie's new time machine, and Mort is sent to the past.
 Realizing that Mort does not have a return pad, a device necessary to bring the user back to the present, Stewie and Brian take the return pad and go back in time to save Mort.
 They end up in Warsaw, Poland, and find Mort in a synagogue.
 He believes he is in Heaven because he sees dead family members there.
-It does not take long for them to realize that the date is September 1, 1939, the day of the Nazi invasion of Poland and when World War II started.
+It does not take long for them to realize that the date is September 1, 1939, the day of the Nazi invasion of Poland when World War II started.

 They cannot return to the present right away because the return pad to Stewie's time machine fails to activate.
 They decide to go to England where Mort, who is Jewish, will be safe from the Nazis.
-While attempting to cross the border, Mort, who was disguised as a Catholic priest, was asked to do last rites for a dead soldier.
+While attempting to cross the border, Mort, who was disguised as a Catholic priest, was asked to do the last rites for a dead soldier.
 When the actual priest arrives, the German officers find out that Mort is Jewish, resulting in the trio being chased by the Nazis.
 Mort, Stewie, and Brian make their escape on a motorbike in a Back to the Future parody, followed by an elaborate undersea pursuit in a hijacked U-boat, making it to England safely.

 Stewie examines the return pad and discovers the uranium rod used to power the device is depleted; the only accessible source of uranium in 1939 is the nuclear weapons testing facility in Berlin, Nazi Germany.
-In order to get to Germany, Stewie, Mort, and Brian join the Royal Air Force and fly a Lancaster bomber in a dogfight against a squadron of Luftwaffe Messerschmitt Bf 109 fighters, eventually reaching Berlin.
+To get to Germany, Stewie, Mort, and Brian join the Royal Air Force and fly a Lancaster bomber in a dogfight against a squadron of Luftwaffe Messerschmitt Bf 109 fighters, eventually reaching Berlin.
 After finding the nuclear research lab, Stewie disguises himself as Adolf Hitler, while Mort and Brian disguise themselves as Nazi officers.
 They obtain a uranium rod from former NFL player Joe Greene, and run into the real Hitler, who orders their execution.
-Brian and Stewie distract him long enough for Mort to insert the uranium into the return pad, and the trio escape back to their time.
+Brian and Stewie distract him long enough for Mort to insert the uranium into the return pad, and the trio escapes back to their time.

-The group arrives back in Stewie's room 30 seconds before Mort originally entered the time machine.
-To keep Mort from ever finding out about his time machine, Stewie kills the Mort that traveled with them by shoving him into the time machine and then blowing it up with a raygun.
-The original Mort then enters the room and, now lacking the toilet, he ends up soiling himself instead.
+The group arrives in Stewie's room 30 seconds before Mort enters the time machine.
+To keep Mort from ever finding out about his time machine, Stewie kills the Mort that traveled with them by shoving him into the machine and then blowing it up with a raygun.
+The original Mort then enters the room and, now lacking the "toilet", he ends up soiling himself instead.